1. MNIST Hackathon

 Overview

 Energy can be critical in edge devices.
 Systems that are battery powered or rely on harvested energy need to be as efficient as possible.
 Which can make deploying inferencing on these systems challenging.
 Inferencing is notoriously power hungry.
-In this hackathon you’ll build an efficient inferencing accelerator.
-The winner will be the team that can build the most efficient inferencing system, that is the one that delivers predictions with the smallest amount of energy per inference.
-Your implementation will need to meet strict performance, accuracy, and area requirements, too.
+In this hackathon we focused on building an efficient inferencing accelerator.
+The winners were those that built the most efficient inferencing system, one that delivered predictions with the smallest amount of energy per inference.
+Implementations met strict performance, accuracy, and area requirements, too.

 2. Leaderboard